 Sonardyne International Policies

-Within Sonardyne International Limited the Modern Slavery Policy, Code of Conduct, Ethics and Anti-Bribery Policy and Supplier Code of Conduct reflected the commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure as far as possible that slavery, any form of forced labour and human trafficking are not taking place within the company or within its supply chains.
+Within Sonardyne International Limited the Modern Slavery Policy, Employee Code of Conduct, Ethics and Anti-Bribery Policy and Supplier Code of Conduct reflect the commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure as far as possible that slavery, any form of forced labour and human trafficking are not taking place within the company or within its supply chains.
 Policies are complemented by a compliance programme which includes training, risk assessments, audit assurance, monitoring and review processes.

 Copies of the policies are available on the website, www.sonardyne.com.

 Sonardyne International Due Diligence, Monitoring Risk and Ensuring Compliance

 Sonardyne International Limited conducts a preliminary modern slavery risk assessment on all its suppliers as part of its New Supplier Approval process.
 This risk assessment is based upon geography, the nature of the supply and of the transaction.
-The supplier due diligence questionnaire includes analysis of modern slavery risks and continues to be issued to new suppliers located in countries, or operating in markets, considered to be high risk.
+The supplier due diligence questionnaire includes analysis of modern slavery risks and is issued to new suppliers located in countries, or operating in markets, considered to be high risk.
 Regular compliance checks and onsite quality audits are performed with existing suppliers and includes checking for modern slavery red flags.
 Guidance is provided to the sourcing team to aid their onsite observations in this regard.
-Sonardyne International Limited operates a companywide whistleblowing process and all employees who have regular contacts with suppliers, including directors, have undertaken mandatory compliance training and this has been extended during 2021 to include annual refresher training.
+Sonardyne International Limited operates a companywide whistleblowing process and all employees who have regular contacts with suppliers, including directors, undertake annual mandatory compliance training.

 Compliance will continue to be monitored on an ongoing basis, through: